MegaArman/toscanini/API/readme.md

 The brains of the Toscanini system.
 Currently has the following queries:

 ### getPitchRange(instrumentName)
-Returns a tuple like {"minPitch": 30, "maxPitch": 72"}
+Returns an object like {"minPitch": 30, "maxPitch": 72"}

 if no instrumentName is provided (ex: "flute"), gets the min and max pitches of the entire score.